What has changed?

 Depending on your circumstances, terms of employment and the additional Income Tax charge you face, registering as a private limited company could help you avoid the child benefit changes.

-However, while this appears to be an ingenious way to avoid paying higher rates of tax it is only really a viable option for the self-employed, freelancers or consultants not directly employed by a single company.
+However, this is only really a viable option for the self-employed, freelancers or consultants not directly employed by a single company.

 If you are a full time employee of a single company with a fixed annual salary this just is not an option, and is in fact illegal.